 In Peru, people make aji verde with herbs and chile peppers that are native to their region.
 The herb is called huacatay and the chile peppers are aji amarillo and aji panca.
 Sometimes called Peruvian black mint or wild marigold, the herb is native to the mountains of Peru, but also grows in other regions of South America.
 Huacatay is an intensely aromatic herb, in the fragrance profile of basil, cilantro and mint.
 With its long leaves, it looks similar to Vietnamese rau ram, though not at all similar in flavor.

 We don't have easy access to fresh huacatay, aji amarillo, and aji panca here in the US, but we do have cilantro and mint as herbs and jalapeño and serrano peppers, so that's what most people here use to make Aji Verde.

 A few years ago, a local farmer here in southern California had fresh huacatay, and continues to offer it for a short time in the summer.
 More information about where and how to source ingredients in the sections below.

 Aji Verde is a template of 8-10 ingredients that you can tweak to fit your personal taste preferences.
 The following is a list of general types ingredients, and the specifics are what the recipe yours in the end.
 The recipe below is my favorite version after multiple iterations over many years, sometimes several variations in the same meal as a test.

 These are the ingredients you will need for Aji Verde:

 - huacatay, Peruvian black mint, or regular mint

-- hot pepper, like jalapeno or serrano, and if you have access to Peruvian ingredients, aji amarillo
+- aji amarillo if you have access to Peruvian ingredients

 - citrus juice and zest, either lemon or lime